 We are happy to receive enquiries from overseas families, either directly or through one of the many agencies with whom we work.
 These agencies can provide help with translation, entry tests and admissions procedures, including visa applications.

 All international pupils must possess a high standard of English, as they will be learning alongside their British school friends.
 Candidates will be selected according to their general academic level.
 Those entering at 11 (Year 7) will be assessed in English and Mathematics; for those at 13 (Year 9) or 14 (Year 10) the assessment will be in English, Mathematics and Science.
 Entry to the Sixth Form is assessed in two of the four subjects to be taken at A’ Level plus an English Language paper.
 School references are very important to us in the Admissions process.
 All candidates will be interviewed as part of the entry process.

-3. If the profile is acceptable, you will be invited to complete and return the Registration Form with the £150 registration fee.
+- If the information you provide is acceptable, you will be sent a Registration Form to complete and return with the non-refundable £150 registration fee.

-6. If the offer is accepted, we will require (i) confirmation in writing from the parents, (ii) completion and return of the Acceptance Form, and (iii) payment of the Deposit (£1,650 for EU, £11,000 for non-EU).
+- To accept the offer, we require the completion and return of the Acceptance Form by the parents and payment of the deposit (£1,650 for EU, £11,000 for non-EU).

 - International pupils wishing to study at Clifton College will require a Child Student Visa for the duration of their studies.
 Further information regarding a Child Student Visa can be found here https://www.gov.uk/child-study-visa

 Please note: it is required by Clifton College that all overseas pupils must have a guardian.
 We ask that Guardians/Guardianship companies are AEGIS registered https://aegisuk.net/.